demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

 - Nutcrackers
   - Fixed "marching music" playing endlessly after death if you kill it right as it fires its gun
   - Fixed missing death sound effect
-- "Masked"
+- Mimics
   - Fixed Comedy and Tragedy noise intervals (for laughing/crying) taking exponentially more time to occur the longer you left the game open
     - In general, "masked" enemies as well as the actual mask items will be a lot noisier
     - You can disable this change in the config if you don't like it
-- Players
+- Butlers
-  - Fixed fall damage not playing its special sound effect unless you crash with a jetpack
+  - Fixed corpses still buzzing even once the mask hornets are free